globaltoken/globaltoken/README.md

 What is GlobalToken?
 ----------------
-GlobalToken (GLT) is a Proof of Work Multi-Algorithm cryptocurrency.
+GlobalToken (GLT) is the world's largest proof of work cryptocurrency with support for 60 mining algorithms.
 GlobalToken uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 GlobalToken Core is the name of open source software which enables the use of this currency.

 ````
+Current Version : 3.1
+Next Hardfork Activation : Thu, 01 Aug 2019 12:00:00 GMT
 Codebase : Bitcoin
 RPC Port: 9320
 P2P / Masternode Port : 9319